MORE ON MINDFULNESS: NEVER MIND THE MIND

 Whereas thoughts and thinking are dangerous to spiritual enlightenment in mindfulness, God tells us that thinking and reason are part of how God wired us, since man is made in his image.
 Reason and thought are rooted in God’s character.

 Moreover, the world is God’s creation.
 It is not a mere illusory phenomenon of rising and falling.
-The world was created good (Genesis 1 and 2), became corrupted through man’s sin (Genesis 3; Romans 5), but one day will be restored (2 Peter 3:13; Revelation 21:1).
+The world was created good (Genesis 1), became corrupted through man’s sin (Genesis 3; Romans 5), but one day will be restored (2 Peter 3:13; Revelation 21:1).

 Any teaching that the mind or thinking is bad or prevents spiritual understanding is at odds with the nature of God as he has revealed himself.
 In giving us his word in the 66 books of the Bible, he expects thinking and reasoning since language cannot function without them.
 Using the term “chattering mind” or “monkey mind” denigrates the mind God gave us.